tweag/nickel/doc/manual/contracts.md

 ### Higher-order contracts

-Higher-order contracts are contracts parametrized by other contract.
+Higher-order contracts are contracts parametrized by other contracts.
 There are not really special among parametrized contracts, but note that although contracts can be functions, we will see soon that they can be different objects as well.
 Even with functions, contract application behaves slightly differently